 - Connected with Robert Steele who was the focus of this Guardian article on “Open Source Everything” which also mentions my true cost t-shirt research.
 The true cost t-shirt was proudly sold at the 2012 Hackers on Planet Earth conference in New York City and has long been sold out.
 It was also featured at a gallery on the Canary Island (Spanish) community of Santa Cruz de Tenerife (southwest of Morocco).

-- Through Robert Steele’s 2006 Open Source Intelligence Conference, I befriended famed former CIA man of 39 years, Burton Gerber, a gentlemen and a scholar, thanks to Jeff Toolan.
+- Through Robert Steele’s 2006 Open Source Intelligence Conference, I befriended famed former CIA man of 39 years, Burton Gerber, thanks to Jeff Toolan.

 - Crossed paths with p2pFoundation founder Michel Bauwens.

 - Was involved with meetings with Buzz Aldrin and the Space Development Steering Committee regarding space solar power.
 We also attended a space conference at the American Enterprise Institute, and a space solar power conference in Colorado that was organized by the Air Force, as well as other space conferences, and the X-Prize in New Mexico.

 - Connected with Jerome Glenn, head of the Millennium Project, which publishes The State of the Future.